This article may contain compensated links. Please read the disclosure for more info.

 A Grand Piano that is made for a concert hall, even a smaller one, is usually too loud for a regular room in your home.
 And you probably don’t want to play with the lid down all the time…

-an acoustic piano is very personal, depending on what tone quality and
+The choice of an acoustic piano is very personal, depending on what tone quality and touch you prefer.

 depending on many factors; like where, how, by whom and when they were built and how they were kept and cared for.

-You need to keep a steady temperature in the room where it is kept, as well as avoid too much draft.
-So, when you are buying piano and consider getting an acoustic piano, you also need to find a good piano technician.
+So, when you are buying piano and consider getting an acoustic piano, you need to find a good piano technician.

 My first upright piano, a Yamaha U3- is a fantastic instrument!
 It might not have been so fantastic if it wasn’t for the brilliant piano technician I had.